- Check Available Components

 - Uninstall Components

 - Configure Proxies

 gu, is a command-line tool for installing and managing optional GraalVM language runtimes and utilities.

-It is available in the core GraalVM installation.
+It is available in the GraalVM JDK.

 To assist you with the installation, language runtimes and utilities are pre-packaged as JAR files and referenced in the documentation as “components”.

 GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from GraalVM Community Edition to Oracle GraalVM.